kubernetes-sigs/cluster-proportional-vertical-autoscaler/README.md

 ```

 ## Running the cluster-proportional-vertical-autoscaler
-This repo includes an example yaml files in the "Example" folder that can be used as examples demonstrating
+This repo includes an example yaml files in the "examples" folder that can be used as examples demonstrating
 how to use the vertical autoscaler.

 For example, consider a Deployment that needs to scale its resources (cpu, memory, etc...) proportional to the number of